coreos/docs/os/coreos-hardening-guide.md

 ### Local users

 Container Linux has a single default user account called "core".
 Generally this user is the one that gets ssh keys added to it via a Container Linux Config for administrators to login.
-The core users, by default, has access to the wheel group which grants sudo access.
+The core user, by default, has access to the wheel group which grants sudo access.
 You can change this by removing the core user from wheel by running this command: `gpasswd -d core wheel`.

 ### Docker daemon

-The docker daemon is accessible via a unix domain socket at /run/docker.sock.
+The docker daemon is accessible via a unix domain socket at `/run/docker.sock`.
 Users in the "docker" group have access to this service and access to the docker socket grants similar capabilities to sudo.
 The core user, by default, has access to the docker group.
 You can change this by removing the core user from docker by running this command: `gpasswd -d core docker`.

 ### rkt fetch